 There are many more rules regarding punctuation in Spanish.
 However, we invite you to keep in mind the rules we just mentioned here because that way you'll certainly improve your writing in Spanish.
 And don't forget to send us your comments and suggestions.

-Do you know how to say words like lawyer or journalist in Spanish?
+Do you know how to say the names of professions in Spanish?
+Do you know the Spanish words for professions such as 'lawyer' or 'journalist'?
 Today, we will talk about job titles and professions in Spanish so get ready to see how to write and pronounce some of the most common occupations out there.
 However, before we jump into the list of professions, let's see how to ask a very basic question when it comes to jobs.

 When we want to find out what someone does for a living, we usually use questions like: what do you do for work?, what do you do for a living? or simply, what do you do?
 There are also different options in Spanish:

 ¿A qué te dedicas?
 Soy profesor de fotografía.

 What do you do?
 I'm a photography teacher.

 Captions 12-13, 75 minutos Gangas para ricos - Part 5Play Caption

 Oye, y ¿en qué trabajas?
 Estoy trabajando actualmente en una firma de abogados.

 Hey, and what do you do [for a living]?
 I'm working currently at a law firm.

 Captions 82-83, Ricardo La compañera de casa - Part 1Play Caption